ClickHouse/ClickHouse/docs/en/guides/apply_catboost_model.md

 +---------+
 ```

-## 3. Configure the Model to Work with the Trained Model {#configure-model}
+## 3. Build libcatboostmodel Configure the Model to Work with the Trained Model {#build-libcatboostmodel-and-configure-model}

+!!! note "Note"
-**Optional step**: the Docker container contains model configuration file and link to it in ClickHouse configuration.
-See `models/amazon_model.xml` and `../../etc/clickhouse-server/config.d/models_config.xml`.
+    **Optional step.** The Docker image contains the library `.data/libcatboostmodel.so` and model configuration file `models/amazon_model.xml`.

+The library `libcatboostmodel.<so|dll|dylib>` is the CatBoost model interface library.
+To build the library see [CatBoost documentation](https://catboost.ai/docs/concepts/c-plus-plus-api_dynamic-c-pluplus-wrapper.html).

+To configure the model:

 **1.** Create a model config file in the `models` folder (for example, `models/config_model.xml`):